 Do you have any advice for future authors or illustrators?

 Writing is the hardest job I have ever had.
+Persevere and take critique with an open mind.
 If you want to write for children, I suggest you join the Society of Children’s Book Writers and Illustrators (www.scbwi.org) for their industry information, the conferences, and the warm, nurturing tribe of like-minded writers and artists.